Tours & Events

 View of a sculpture and prairie off a gravel path taken through the branches of a tree

-We're excited to have Jeff Epping discuss his joyful life in garden design on Thursday, July 9th at 6pm.
-The nationally influential horticulturalist will discuss his new book, The Gravel Garden: Visionary, Drought-Defying, Naturalistic Designs, followed by a signing.
+We're excited to have Jeff Epping discuss his joyful life in garden design on Thursday, July 9 at 6 p.m.
+The nationally influential horticulturist will discuss his new book, The Gravel Garden: Visionary, Drought-Defying, Naturalistic Designs, followed by a signing.
 His brilliant work is showcased in Yerkes' arboretum, too!
 Adults 19 and over: $25.
 Youth 18 and under: $15

 (more…)